 A-line or pencil skirts

-A-line or 'skater' skirts are trending, giving the silhouette a light, airy feel and visually slimming the legs.
+A-line or 'skater' skirts are trending, giving the silhouette a lift and visually slimming the legs.
 As for pencil skirts and slit straight skirts, when well-cut, they know how to enhance curves while staying close to the body—a great choice for wearing with a sweater or blouse on top.

 The pleated skirt, on the other hand, isn't the best option for women with wide hips.
-If you love them and absolutely want to wear one, here are three tips: choose it high-waisted, fluid, and preferably in a dark shade (or a simple, understated color).
+If you love it and absolutely want to wear one, here are three tips: choose it high-waisted, fluid, and preferably in a dark color (or a simple, understated shade).

 WHICH DRESS SUITS BODY SHAPES WITH WIDE HIPS BEST?